SpaceWalkPublishing/dbatch/council.md

 <a id="pride"></a>
 ### Community pride

 A clean, efficient, and sustainable community comes about through intensive team work and a clear consciousness of our impact on our environment.
 The City Council must work closely with other municipalities, the county, and the state to implement methods for improving our environment and increasing the quality of life for all residents.
-Clear advice on recycling best practices, help for those looking to limit the impact of their home (and lifestyle) on the environment, and provisions to support the use of modern energy sources, are all fundamental drivers for the decisions I will make as a City Council member.
+Clear advice on recycling best practices, help for those looking to limit the impact of their home (and lifestyle) on the environment, and provisions to support the use of modern energy sources, are all fundamental drivers for the decisions we must make as a City Council.

 <div class="box">
   <p>
-<i>If you have any city issues that you'd like to discuss, please email me at <a href="mailto:dpbatcheldor@gmail.com">dpbatcheldor@gmail.com</a> or write to PO BOX 120391, West Melbourne, FL 32912.</i>
+<i>If you have any city issues that you'd like to discuss, please email me at <a href="mailto:dbatcheldor@westmelbourne.com">dbatcheldor@westmelbourne.com</a> or write to PO BOX 120391, West Melbourne, FL 32912.</i>
   </p>
 </div>